 Thanks for letting me know, Amy!
 If you have too many, these freeze really well.
 Just pull some out and warm them up whenever you need a quick homemade muffin!

-Beautiful!
-This sounds like a fantastic recipe!!
+Beautiful! fantastic recipe!!

 Thanks Amanda – it really is a great recipe.
 I haven’t found anybody who didn’t like them.